henrik/octopress/source/_posts/2016-01-05-elixir-string-interpolation-for-the-rubyist.markdown

 # => "Hello {:a, :b}"
 ```

-It behaves quite like `#inspect` in Ruby – even to the extent that any representation that can't be evaluated as-is starts with a `#` sign:
+It behaves quite like `#inspect` in Ruby – even to the extent that any representation that can't be evaluated as code starts with a `#` sign:

 ``` ruby ruby.rb linenos:false
 [:a, :b].inspect